moinakg/pcompress/README.md

 Set ALLOCATOR_BYPASS=1 in the environment to avoid using the the built-in allocator.
 Due to the the way it rounds up an allocation request to the nearest slab the built-in allocator can allocate extra unused memory.
+In addition you may want to use a different allocator in your environment.

 Examples
 ========